Free Kitchen Hacks eBook

 Brownie batter in a jar surrounded by roses

-Edible Brownie Batter Ingredients
+Edible Brownie Batter Ingredient Specifications

-• Milk or cold coffee.
 The milk can be dairy or any unsweetened, unflavored plant-base milk.
 Use cold coffee instead to bring out the most in your chocolatey flavor!

-• Chocolate chips.
-You can use semi-sweet or dark chocolate.
+As for the chocolate chips, you can use semi-sweet or dark chocolate.

 ingredients for edible brownie batter - salt, flour, chocolate chips, vanilla extract, sugar, milk, butter, cocoa powder